tpm2-software/tpm2-tools/man/tpm2_getmanufec.1.md

   * `-P`, `--ekPasswd`=_EK\_PASSWORD_:
     specifies the EK password when created (string,optional,default:NULL).

+    Passwords should follow the password formatting standards, see section "Password Formatting".

   * `-H`, `--handle`=_HANDLE_:
     specifies the handle used to make EK  persistent (hex).